epilot-dev/sdk-js/packages/epilot-sdk/README.md

 JavaScript / TypeScript SDK for epilot

 >  ⚠️ **DISCLAIMER!**
 >
-> The epilot SDK is in `alpha`.
+> The epilot SDK is in `beta`.
 Missing features, incomplete documentation and breaking API changes are to be expected!

 ## Quick Start